KULL-Centre/_2024_cagiada-jonsson-func/README.md

 If you use our model please cite:

-Cagiada, Matteo, Nicolas Jonsson, and Kresten Lindorff-Larsen.
+Mattoe Cagiada, Nicolas Jonsson, and Kresten Lindorff-Larsen.
 2023.
 “Decoding molecular mechanisms for loss of function variants in the human proteome” (add details upon publication).
 ```

 @ARTICLE{Cagiada2024-jo,